Table of Contents

 On the few occasions when I was daft enough to travel with a large suitcase I always regretted it.

-Heaving the suitcase up and down stairs or in and out of planes, trains and automobiles is no laughing matter and at the least can cause muscle spasms and strains.
-At least one third of the clothing was unworn and beauty products unused.
+Heaving the suitcase up and down stairs or in and out of planes, trains and automobiles is no laughing matter when you are a single woman traveling alone.
+It can cause muscle spasms and strains and at least one third of the clothing will go unworn and beauty products may go unused.

-If you feel comfortable wearing an abaya go for it as it will reduce your ‘what do I wear today’ worries.
-I prefer to wear long skirts or tights with long tops when travelling, as it is unlikely to get caught in a closing door of a tram or under my feet when going up and down stairs.
+If you feel comfortable wearing an abaya on a solo trip, go for it as it will reduce your ‘what do I wear today’ worries.
+I prefer to wear dresses or loose elasticated trousers with long tops when travelling, as it is unlikely to get caught in a closing door of a tram or under my feet when going up and down stairs.

-- Pack a pair of comfortable shoes for walking and at most one other pair for dinner or occasions.
+- I have a few essential things to pack for travelling, the most important being a pair of comfortable shoes for walking.
+At most I may take one other pair for dinner or special occasions.

 - Ensure that tops and skirts or trousers can be mixed and matched and that they fall within the same color spectrum.
 This will reduce the number of clothing items as well as matching head coverings and handbags required.